tomwassenberg/itpol/linux-workstation-security.md

 reflect your project's commitment to security, you should adjust them as you see fit.

-### Checklist

-- [ ] System supports SecureBoot _(ESSENTIAL)_
-- [ ] System has no firewire, thunderbolt or ExpressCard ports _(NICE)_
-- [ ] System has a TPM chip _(NICE)_

-### Considerations

-#### SecureBoot

-Despite its controversial nature, SecureBoot offers prevention against many attacks targeting workstations (Rootkits, "Evil Maid," etc), without introducing too much extra hassle.
-It will not stop a truly dedicated attacker, plus there is a pretty high degree of certainty that state security agencies have ways to defeat it (probably by design), but having SecureBoot is better than having nothing at all.

-Alternatively, you may set up [Anti Evil Maid][1] which offers a more wholesome protection against the type of attacks that SecureBoot is supposed to prevent, but it will require more effort to set up and maintain.

-#### TPM Chip

-Trusted Platform Module (TPM) is a crypto chip bundled with the motherboard separately from the core processor, which can be used for additional platform security (such as to store full-disk encryption keys), but is not normally used for day-to-day workstation operation.
-At best, this is a nice-to-have, unless you have a specific need to use TPM for your workstation security.

-## Pre-boot environment

-This is a set of recommendations for your workstation before you even start with OS installation.

-### Checklist

-- [ ] UEFI boot mode is used (not legacy BIOS) _(ESSENTIAL)_
-- [ ] Password is required to enter UEFI configuration _(ESSENTIAL)_
-- [ ] SecureBoot is enabled _(ESSENTIAL)_

-### Considerations

-#### UEFI and SecureBoot

-UEFI, with all its warts, offers a lot of goodies that legacy BIOS doesn't, such as SecureBoot.
-Most modern systems come with UEFI mode on by default.

-Make sure a strong password is required to enter UEFI configuration mode.
-Pay attention, as many manufacturers quietly limit the length of the password you are allowed to use, so you may need to choose high-entropy short passwords vs. long passphrases (see below for more on passphrases).

-Depending on the Linux distribution you decide to use, you may or may not have to jump through additional hoops in order to import your distribution's SecureBoot key that would allow you to boot the distro.
-Many distributions have partnered with Microsoft to sign their released kernels with a key that is already recognized by most system manufacturers, therefore saving you the trouble of having to deal with key importing.

 ## Distro choice considerations

 Chances are you'll stick with a fairly widely-used distribution such as Fedora,